Three-year-olds are always asking why questions. Why? Why? Why? As they grow up, they want to know; they want complete, coherent answers.

 How can bacteria living inside us and dwelling on common household surfaces (as well as everything we touch) organize without brains? (page 138)

 Should we call bacteria intelligent?
 Perhaps.
-Why do they seem to have awareness and an ability to organize in the most efficient sense at the cellular level? (page 140)
+Why do they seem to have awareness and an ability to organize in the most practical sense at the cellular level? (page 140)

 Baby rats have survival skills and mental abilities beyond those of newborn humans, who have larger brains!
 How can this be? (page 141)